Hallur20/Assignment_02_Databases/README.md

 11. type: 'sed -i '1s;^;polarity,id,date,query,user,text\n;' converted-utf8.csv' to prepare headers...
 12. type: 'mongoimport --host=127.0.0.1 -d tweets -c data --type csv --file converted-utf8.csv --headerlineconnected to: 127.0.0.1'

+...if you're having problems, the way i fixed it was by cloning <a href="https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material"> this vagrant repository</a> and then do -> vagrant up -> vagrant ssh.
+If mongo is up (type 'mongo' to check) repeat all steps again except 3,4,5... else repeat all.

 check in your prefered mongodb software (or just in terminal by typing 'mongo') if you have now a database called 'tweets' and a collection called 'data'.